 Music Resource Center

-The music resource center houses ensemble literature, scores, and thousands of vintage and contemporary recordings encompassing a wide range of styles and genres.
-All of these resources are available to students and faculty through a web-accessible database.
-Please click here for access to MRC holdings.
+The music resource center (located on the second floor of Building One on the Harrington Campus) houses books about music and other resource materials, ensemble literature, scores, and thousands of vintage and contemporary recordings encompassing a wide range of styles and genres.
+All of these resources are available for use by students and faculty.

 Sophia Gordon Center for Creative and Performing Arts

-This new center for the arts provides a contemporary theater facility for performances for use throughout the semester for students, faculty, visiting artists and dance companies.
-It is equipped with a sprung floor and state-of-the-art sound and lighting equipment.
-The theater accommodates an audience of 470.
+Our center for the arts provides a contemporary theater facility for performances for use throughout the semester for students, faculty, visiting artists and dance companies.
+It features a sprung floor, portable Marley, and state-of-the-art sound and lighting equipment.
+The theater accommodates an audience of 432.

-This flexible, multi-use performance space is used throughout the semester for students, faculty, visiting artists and dance companies for performances and informal presentations.
-It is equipped with a marley floor, a portable sound system and lighting equipment.
+This flexible, multi-use performance space is available for use by students, faculty, and visiting artists for performances and informal presentations.
+It is equipped with a portable Marley floor, sound system, and theatrical lighting.
 The space can accommodate an audience of 150.